 We tried some of the lowest-carb, store-bought teriyaki sauces and ranked them on taste, ingredients and carbs.
 Find out about our favorites!

-Often times, teriyaki sauces can be higher in carbs since they're typically sweetened with sugar, which increases the carbs.
-For example, one tablespoon of Mr. Yoshida's teriyaki sauce is 10 grams of net carbs, 8 of which are added sugar.
-But, there are several brands of teriyaki sauce that are lower in carbs and sugar and can easily fit in a low carb and keto diet.
+Teriyaki sauces are often higher in carbs since they’re typically sweetened with sugar, which increases the carb count.
+For example, just one tablespoon of Mr. Yoshida’s teriyaki sauce contains 10 grams of net carbs, 8 of which come from added sugar.
+That said, there are several teriyaki sauce brands that are much lower in carbs and sugar and can easily fit into a low-carb or keto diet.

-It's important to note that American and Japanese teriyaki sauces vary in ingredients and flavor.
-Japanese teriyaki sauces are typically made with soy soy, mirin, sake and sometimes sugar.
-American-style teriyaki sauces are typically stronger in flavor since they can include ginger, garlic, pineapple juice (or other juice), sugar, and/or sesame oil or seeds.
+It’s important to note that American and Japanese teriyaki sauces vary in both ingredients and flavor.
+Japanese teriyaki sauces are typically made with soy sauce, mirin, sake, and sometimes sugar.
+American-style teriyaki sauces tend to be bolder in flavor and may include ginger, garlic, pineapple juice (or other juices), sugar, and/or sesame oil or seeds.

-We tried some of the lowest-carb, store-bought teriyaki sauces and ranked them based on taste, ingredients and carbs (with a limit of 3 grams net carbs per tablespoon).
-Since we all have different flavor preferences, we noted the style of teriyaki sauce, Amazon customer ratings, and some customer comments (in terms of taste).
+We tried some of the lowest-carb, store-bought teriyaki sauces and ranked them based on taste, ingredients, and carbs, with a limit of 3 grams of net carbs per tablespoon.
+Since flavor preferences vary, we also noted the style of each teriyaki sauce, Amazon customer ratings, and select customer comments related to taste.

-We love teriyaki sauce since it can be used in a variety of ways, including as a marinade, glaze, stir-fry sauce or dipping sauce.
-We hope this review helps you in finding a favorite low-carb or keto-friendly teriyaki sauce!
+We love teriyaki sauce because it can be used in so many ways, including as a marinade, glaze, stir-fry sauce, or dipping sauce.
+We hope this review helps you find a low-carb or keto-friendly teriyaki sauce you’ll love.

 Disclaimer: For the integrity of our food blog, we do not engage in brand partnerships nor do we accept free products.
 We only review and recommend the products we enjoy.
 As an Amazon Associate we earn from qualifying purchases.